aruizdealarcon/ipetikzmod/README.md

 However, within the IPE editor, you can manage control nodes and draw the curves as you want.

 ### The code is easily imported into your LaTeX project, directly from the clipboard.

-There is no need to handle files nor other elements (compared to the original plug-in _ipe2tikz_).

-This plugin simply exports clean and formatted TikZ code, directly to the clipboard.

 ### If you need to modify the TikZ code, you can do so: the code remains clean and readable.